yTpVirus/LECLM/README.md

 # LECLM/RAMLB

-LECLM Stands for (Leitor e Criador de Lista de Mapas in Portuguese in English is => Reader And Map List Builder or RAMLB)
+LECLM Stands for ( in Portuguese => Leitor e Criador de Lista de Mapas.
+In English is => Reader And Map List Builder or RAMLB)

 # Portuguese Part: